 - Small flashlight

 - Styptic powder or baking soda (to stop bleeding from a torn nail or pad)

 - Saline eye solution (tears only)

-- Antihistamine such as Benadryl for bug bites, etc (confirm with your vet what is safe for your dog during allergic reactions, and discuss dosages)
+- Antihistamine such as Benadryl for bug bites, etc. (confirm with your vet what is safe for your pet during allergic reactions, and discuss dosages)

 - Ear wash

 - Collapsible bowl

 - Means of replenishing electrolytes or addressing glucose levels.